The file list

 As the file list flattens your complex directory tree, it has to make some assumptions on how to adequately display the files.
 Therefore the following rules help you distinguish where the files are actually present on your disk:

-- The currently selected directory name (indicated with a small label with green colour in light mode and a dark background with grey color in dark mode) will be on top of the list of files.
+- The currently selected directory will be on top of the list of files.
 Always.

 - All files that are inside this directory are placed directly beneath this directory name.

-- All subdirectories that are inside this directory will always be at the bottom of the file list, i.e. after the files that are present in the selected directory.
+- All subdirectories that are inside this directory will always be at the bottom of the file list, i.e. after the files in the selected directory.

 - If directories are empty, they will be placed immediately after each other with no files in between.